Kindergarten Through Fourth-Grade

 Students learn to manipulate color and form using a wide variety of materials, tools, and techniques in drawing, painting, sculpture, collage, printing and architecture.
 Information on the role of art in human history and the development of artistic styles and periods is integrated into every lesson.

-Sierra View Junior Academy is equipped with a computer lab with internet access and CD-Rom capability, as well as software that supports the core curriculum.
+Sierra View Junior Academy is equipped with a computer lab with internet access as well as software that supports the core curriculum.
+Grades K-6 classrooms have one-to-one Chromebooks.

 Our balanced reading program consists of four components that are used each day: reading aloud, shared reading, guided reading, and independent reading.
 We introduce new texts by reading aloud, inviting students to share the reading when they encounter words and phrases they know.